Jaraan Cornell: 1996–97 season

-Jaraan received a scholarship to attend Purdue University, where he played basketball for head coach Gene Keady and assistants Frank Kendrick and Bruce Weber.
-As a Freshman, he averaged 10.2 points a game and recorded a total of 46 steals.
-He shot 36.1 percent from beyond the arc, while shooting 50 percent or better in half of the 30 game in which he appeared in.
-Along with fellow Freshman Brian Cardinal and Juniors Chad Austin and Brad Miller, he led the Boilermakers to an NCAA Tournament appearance.
+Jaraan received a scholarship to attend Purdue University in West Lafayette, Indiana, where he played basketball for head coach Gene Keady and assistants Frank Kendrick and Bruce Weber.
+As a freshman, he averaged 10.2 points a game and recorded a total of 46 steals.
+He shot 36.1 percent from beyond the arc, while shooting 50 percent or better in half of the 30 games in which he appeared.
+Along with fellow freshman Brian Cardinal and juniors Chad Austin and Brad Miller, he led the Boilermakers to the 1997 NCAA tournament.

 1997–98 season

 During his sophomore season, Cornell appeared in 28 of 36 games and averaged 12.8 points a game.
 He set a school record while leading the Big Ten Conference with a .500 three-point field goal percentage on the season, breaking Woody Austin's .485 Purdue season mark.
-On January 21, Jaraan had a career high made 7 three-pointers against Ohio State.
+On January 21, Cornell had a career high made 7 three-pointers against Ohio State.
 He started the opening 25 games until he sprained his left ankle against Indiana on February 10, where he missed the following eight games.
 Cornell came back from his injury and helped lead the Boilers to a Sweet Sixteen appearance and on to a 28–8 record.
 He was a Third Team All-Big Ten selection.

 1998–99 season

 As a second straight Third Team All-Big Ten selection and starting every game during his junior season, he led Purdue in scoring, with 15.3 points, while also leading the team with 30.7 minutes a game.
 He connected on 85 three-pointers on the season, which is the program's fourth most in a single season and also set a school record with 245 attempts.
-He scored a career-high 30 points on February 13, 1999 @Illinois.
+He scored a career-high 30 points on February 13, 1999, at Illinois.
 He led the Boilers to a second straight Sweet Sixteen appearance.

 1999–2000 season

 As a senior, he started all 33 games that he played and scored in double figures 25 times to lead the team.
 He was Purdue's second leading scorer behind Brian Cardinal with 12.5 a game and grabbed a career-best 141 rebounds on the season.
-Jaraan led the Boilermakers to an Elite Eight appearance, losing to Wisconsin the third time on the season.
+Cornell led the Boilermakers to an Elite Eight appearance, losing to Wisconsin the third time on the season.

 College notes

-The silky smooth left-handed shooter, who's nicknamed "J-Kool", became one of the program's most premier shooters.
-Jaraan left Purdue holding the school record for most three-point field goals made in a career, connecting with 242 treys, while also having the record for most attempts, with 656.
+The silky smooth left-handed shooter, who's nicknamed "J-Kool," became one of the program's foremost shooters.
+Cornell left Purdue holding the school record for most three-point field goals made in a career, connecting with 242 treys, while also having the record for most attempts, with 656.
 Only behind Brian Walker, Chris Kramer and Brian Cardinal, he has the fourth most steals in a career with 176 take-aways.